HMS Erebus (1807): Potomac

 The British spent most of 2 September mustering their ships and prizes for the run down river while awaiting favourable winds.
 At the same time they were working to free Devastation, which had run aground.

 On 3 September the bomb vessel Ætna and Erebus joined in the effort to suppress the American batteries.
 That same day, Commodore John Rodgers, with four U.S. gunboats and some fireships, made an unsuccessful attempt to destroy Devastation.
 Sniping and gunfire continued throughout 4 and 5 September, as the Virginia militia arrived to block British landings at the batteries.

 On 6 September the frigates Seahorse and Euryalus came down the river and joined Fairy.
 The three vessels shifted their ballast to the port side to enable their combined 63 starboard guns to elevate sufficiently to engage the batteries.
 They then opened fire and within 45 minutes had silenced the American cannons.

 All eight British warships and their prizes, 22 merchant vessels, brigs, ships and schooners, moved back to the main fleet.
 During the run down the river the British had suffered only seven dead and 35 wounded, including Charles Dickson, Fairy's second lieutenant.
 However, Erebus alone lost one man killed and 16 men wounded; two died, eight were severely wounded and Commander Bartholomew, Lieutenant Reuben Paine and four others were slightly wounded.
 The Admiralty issued the Naval General Service Medal with the clasp "The Potomac 17 Augt.
 1814" to those members of the vessels' crews that had survived to 1847.

 Baltimore

 Erebus was one of the ships involved in the bombardment of Fort McHenry in the Battle of Baltimore.

 Erebus, Meteor, Ætna, Terror, Volcano, and Devastation moved up the Patapsco River on 12 September 1814 in preparation for an attack on Baltimore.
 They commenced their bombardment on Fort McHenry and the water batteries on 13 September, but were ordered to withdraw the next day.
 It was fire from Erebus that provided the "rockets' red glare" that Francis Scott Key described in The Star-Spangled Banner.

 Georgia

+After the defeat at the Battle of New Orleans, Edward Nicolls embarked the Erebus on 12 January at Cat Island Roads, and disembarked at Apalachicola on 25 January 1815.
+Cochrane sent the transports Mars and Florida, accompanied by the Erebus, with gifts for the Indians and provisions for the garrison at Prospect Bluff.
+A draft of reinforcements and a Company of the West India Regiment were disembarked.
+Despite having arrived on 23 January, the disembarkation was not completed until 28 January 1815.